ik5xmk/Bot-systems-check/README.md

 If everything went well you will notice that there will be a lot of additional information.
 What we need is ID within chat.
 A series of numbers that will begin with the -.
 For example -3184917874.

-Second step:
-download the send_bot_msg.sh and check_systems.py files in a folder on your Linux system and edit the first file by inserting your Bot token and chat ID.
-Try sending a test message to the channel: sh send_bot_msg.sh "test message"
+Second step: download the send_bot_msg.sh and check_systems.py files in a folder on your Linux system and edit the first file by inserting your Bot token and chat ID.
+Try sending a test message to the channel:

+sh send_bot_msg.sh "test message"

 If everything has been processed correctly we should have in response a series of information starting with "ok": true and in the channel the message transmitted.

+Third step, edit the check_systems.py file in the section that contains the IPs and names of the systems we want to monitor.
+We can also vary the sending times and number of checks, by acting on the constants:

+IS_DEAD = how many PINGs to send before declaring the system dead CHECK_TIME = every how many seconds to send the PING command ALERT_MSG = every how many seconds to send the unreachable system alert STATUS_MSG = how often to send a summary message of all systems being monitored, in seconds STOP_MSG = after how many attempts to stop sending alerts related to that unresponsive system MY_MSG = the warning message